03yte/log4j_scanner/README.md

 # log4j_scanner

-This powershell script will enmerate all mounted disks, then scan for all log4j .jar instances and output.
+This powershell script will enmerate all mounted disks, then scans for all log4j .jar instances and outputs.